thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-07-dublin-maker.md

 </div>

 <div>
   The box came out alright!
-Pic of drawing it up with martin during the week&#8230; I&#8217;m going to write up a post about the process separately.
+Pic of drawing it up with martin during the week...
+I'm going to write up a post about the process separately.
 It was quite nice to go from an idea to a working prototype in 3 days. shows the power of modern maker tools.
 Anywho, the output was pretty!
 </div>

 <div>